zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

        2. Go to next name server IP.
     6. Repeat the following steps for each CDS record unless it is a "delete" CDS record:
-       1. Compare the key tag from the CDS record with the calculated key tags for the DNSKEY records.
+       1. Compare the key tag from the CDS record with the [calculated key tags][Key Tag Calculation] for the DNSKEY records.
        2. If the CDS record does not match any DNSKEY record then add the name server IP address and CDS record key tag to the *No Match CDS With DNSKEY* set.